 Before he met and married Giovanna, Tom had purchased a property in Bath in southwest England.
-The title is in Tom’s name and the property is currently valued at about £1 million.
-During their marriage, Tom and Giovanna purchased a property in Cornwall, now worth about £300 thousand, which they own as tenants in common.
+The title is in Tom’s name only and the property is currently valued at about £1 million.
+During their marriage, Tom and Giovanna purchased a property in Cornwall, now worth about £300 thousand, which they jointly own.

-The property in the Umbrian countryside was purchased for €250 thousand in 2007, under the Italian marital “Community of Property” regime, and prices have remained stable since then.
+The property in the Umbrian countryside was purchased for €250 thousand in 2007, under the Italian marital “Community of Property” regime.

 In his name only, Tom also has a portfolio of investments in the UK.
 The portfolio is worth about £200 thousand.
 In addition, Tom has UK bank accounts with a balance of £10 thousand.
-He and Giovanna have a joint bank account in Italy with a balance of €12 thousand, mainly used for property maintenance, tax and living expenses in Italy.
+He and Giovanna have a joint bank account in Italy with a balance of €12 thousand.
+The family mainly used this for property maintenance, tax and living expenses in Italy.

-When Francesca was born in 2002, Tom made a new English Will.
-He revoked his former Will at that time.
-He left legacies of £100 thousand to each of his two adult children, with the residue of the estate to be held in trust with an income to his wife Giovanna for life and, on her death, to Francesca.
-He appointed his English solicitor, David Johnson of Bath, as executor and trustee of the estate.
+When Francesca was born in 2002, Tom made a new English will.
+He revoked his former will at that time.
+Tom left legacies of £100 thousand to each of his two adult children, with the residue of the estate held in trust with an income to his wife Giovanna for life.
+On Giovanna’s death, the estate passed to Francesca.
+He appointed an English solicitor as executor and trustee of the estate.

 Tragically, one morning last year, while Tom was working in his olive grove, he suffered a fatal heart attack.
-Giovanna was devastated.
-She is now finding it impossible to cope with the house and land in the Italian countryside.
+Giovanna is now finding it impossible to cope with the house and land in the Italian countryside.
 She wants to sell the property and purchase an apartment for herself and Francesca in Perugia.
-Giovanna’s parents live in the city and there is a better selection of schools for Francesca when she starts high school next year.

 Cross-border inheritance Q&A